-- 6.1 When enrolling at The University of Queensland, students must have a Wi-Fi enabled laptop, which may be necessary for exams.
+- 6.1 When enrolling at UQ, students must have a Wi-Fi enabled laptop, which may be necessary for exams.
 Specific courses might have additional laptop specifications.
-For device requirements, see: BYOD policy - 6.2 The University is dedicated to providing equitable access to laptops for students.
+For device requirements, see: BYOD_policy - 6.2 The University is dedicated to providing equitable access to laptops for students.
 Support information is available from the Library. - 6.3 Additionally, UQ ensures that students can access the required software for their programs via the Digital Workspace.
 In cases where licensing restrictions prevent software distribution in this manner, UQ provides on-campus computers equipped with the necessary software.